IfeoluwaDorcas/S-Calcly/README.md

 Hiiii.
 Script here
 This is my first mobile application.

-This is a mobile calcultor.
+This is a mobile calculator.
 It performs the following operations
 - Addition
 - Subtraction